 The project used a whole-of-school approach in implementing a range of evidence-based school and community strategies promoting fruit and vegetable consumption in ten selected schools on the North Coast.
 Strategies targeted children, parents and teachers and aimed to improve their fruit and vegetable knowledge, attitudes and preparation skills.

-The success of the Tooty Fruity Vegie project was acknowledged with the presentation of the Working Partnership Excellence Award and the Minister's Award at the Baxter Better Health Good Health Care Awards in October 2001.
+The success of the Tooty fruity vegie project was acknowledged with the presentation of the Working Partnership Excellence Award and the Minister's Award at the Baxter Better Health Good Health Care Awards in October 2001.

-In July 2003, the Tooty Fruity Vegie team organised a workshop titled " How to work with primary schools to increase vegetable and fruit consumption by children", in order to introduce this ground breaking local health model to other parts of Australia.
+In July 2003, the Tooty fruity vegie team organised a workshop titled 'How to work with primary schools to increase vegetable and fruit consumption by children,' in order to introduce this ground breaking local health model to other parts of Australia.
 The workshop received an overwhelming response from across Australia.

-The project has now been successfully implemented in approximately 50 schools within the North Coast of New South Wales.
+The project has now been successfully implemented in approximately 50 schools on the North Coast of New South Wales.
 This website has been developed so that all schools have access to the strategies and resources to implement the program in their own school settings.

 Lismore NSW 2480